josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 This can be addressed by adding a couple lines of code.
 We will explain what they do in a bit.

-First, add the following line of code to the `model.py` after line 10
+First, add the following line of code to the `model.py` after line 11

 ```python
 from foundations_orbit import DataContract
 ```

 Next, add these two lines of code to the `train(...)` function in `model.py`.
-This should be around line 30.
-Insert this after the line `# insert DataContract creation code here #`
+This should be around line 43.
+Insert this after the line `# insert DataContract creation code here #`, which should be around line 42
 ```python
     # insert DataContract creation code here #
     dc = DataContract("my_contract", x_train)